-Likewise, by the time you’re ready to save for retirement, Amazon is soaring to more than $1,500 per share, and there aren’t enough hours in the day to study all the stocks you’d need for a portfolio that will weather the storms of the market.
+Likewise, by the time you’re ready to save for retirement, Amazon is soaring to more than $3,000 per share, and there aren’t enough hours in the day to study all the stocks you’d need for a diversified portfolio that will weather the storms of the market.

 Compiling an investment portfolio would be like taking on a second job.

-Thankfully, the mutual fund was created so people could invest without being experts in single stocks.
+Thankfully, the mutual fund was created so people could invest without being experts on individual stocks.

 What Is a Mutual Fund?

 A mutual fund is a pool of investments that’s mutually funded by a group of people.

 That pool can buy a portfolio that includes stocks, bonds, index funds, cash equivalents like CDs or a combination of the these.
 The risk of investing in a mutual fund is lower compared with investing in just one or two stocks.
 And most mutual funds are actively managed by someone or several people who balance the portfolio for you as stocks rise and fall.

 The modern mutual fund aims to beat the market.
 In a perfect world, fund managers would pick only the fastest-growing companies and know all other companies on the rise so they could switch out slower performers for promising newcomers.

 You’re probably like, “So they have to be psychics?”